 As a British citizen, you have the right to request a passport.
 This is a travel document that serves as proof of identity whenever you travel abroad or re-enter British territory.
 But a passport allows you to do much more than that.
 For example, if you decide to take your chances abroad, you'll be asked to show your passport to open a bank account, rent/buy a home, or even get married.
 Let's see what steps you need to take to request your first British passport or renew an old one.

 To apply for your first British adult passport, you must be:

 You may choose to apply in two ways: online or by post.

 If you are in a hurry, applying online is the fastest option to get your passport.
 To obtain your passport, you must provide:

 If you are applying by post, please know that it'll take longer to process than if you apply online.
 To apply, you will need need to:

-To post your application form and accompanying documentation, you may use the pre-printed envelope included with the form, or you can send them in through the Post Office if you chose to use the Passport Check and Send service.
+To post your application form and accompanying documentation, you should use the pre-printed envelope included with the form, or one provided by the Post Office if you chose to use the Passport Check and Send service.
 Bear in mind that once your application has been received, you may be asked to attend an interview, either in person or online, with the purpose of confirming your identity.

-The costs and processing times are also the same as for the online and paper form procedures that we explained for the first-time adult passport application.
+The costs and processing times are also the same as when you apply for an adult passport for the first time, just as we explained above.

-After the country's exit from the European Union (EU) and after more than thirty years having the color "European burgundy", British passports will now return to their pre-EU color: dark blue.
-If you happen to hold one of the previous passports in burgundy or with the legend “European Union”, your passport continues to be valid until its date of expiration, that is, there is no need for you to get a new one until it expires.
+After the country's exit from the European Union (EU), British passports have now return to their pre-EU colour: dark blue.
+If you happen to hold one of the previous passports in burgundy or with the legend “European Union”, your passport continues to be valid until its expiration date.
+This means there is no need for you to get a new one until your current one expires.